yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

 ## Relation to the `--flat` option

+Before this RFC, `--flat` is both about populating resolutions field AND taking resolutions field into account when executing the `install` command (including installation as part of the `add` command).

+This RFC is about taking the `resolutions` field into account when executing the `install` command  (including installation as part of the `add` command).

+So with this RFC, `--flat` is now only about populating resolutions field.
-The `--flat` option becomes thus a way to populate the resolutions field for the whole project, as it already does (using a package designation in the form of `package-name`).
+I does it in the same way as before (using a package designation in the form of `package-name`).

 The only breaking change is that the `resolutions` field is always considered